7 Things to Consider When Adding an Elevator to Your Home

 For a senior with limited mobility, any home improvement that delays admission to a residential care facility could easily save tens of thousands of dollars a year.

 Ultimately, you will have the familiarity and comfort of your home.
-Having a home elevator one can continue to be independent and self-sufficient, allowing you to Age in Place.
+Having a home elevator allows you to continue being independent and self-sufficient, allowing you to Age in Place.

 5. Resale Value